200 South Hamilton Road

 for spending their Monday evening with the Council.

-to the family and friends of Roseann Peiffer, and thanked Roseann’s sister
+the family and friends of Roseann Peiffer, and thanked Roseann’s sister for

 Roseann’s behalf.

-turnout and observed that many of the scouts were likely seeing government
+and observed that many of the scouts were likely seeing government in action

-in action for the first time.
-He noted that the meeting recording would be
+for the first time.
+He noted that the meeting recording would be available on

-available on YouTube, thanked those who attended and presented, said he
+YouTube, thanked those who attended and presented, said he was emotional

-was emotional during Kristen Jindra’s remarks, and urged greater attention
+during Kristen Jindra’s remarks, and urged greater attention to infrastructure

-to infrastructure and separation between bike lanes and roadways.
+and separation between bike lanes and roadways.
+He reported seeing

+motorists use the middle lane on Stygler as a passing lane and recounted an

+incident near Woodmark Run in which a vehicle used the middle lane.
 He

-reported seeing motorists use the middle lane on Stygler as a passing lane

-and recounted an incident near Woodmark Run in which a vehicle used the

 Vice President Weaver thanked the scouts for leading the Pledge of

-his participation in the dunk tank.
-He added that Ward 4 hosted many
+participation in the dunk tank.
+He added that Ward 4 hosted many community

-community events over the weekend and announced a constituent hour on
+events over the weekend and announced a constituent hour on Wednesday,

 President Bowers thanked Troop 317 for leading the Pledge, recognized